briandrum/codes.forchagrin.com/_chapters/chapter-313-traffic-control-devices.md

 1. _(a)_ As used in this section, "traffic control device" means any sign, traffic control signal or other device conforming to and placed or erected in accordance with the manual adopted under Ohio R.C.
-4511.09 by authority of a public body or official having jurisdiction, for the purpose of regulating, warning or guiding traffic, including signs denoting the names of streets and highways, but does not mean any pavement marking.
+[4511.09][ORC Section 4511.09] by authority of a public body or official having jurisdiction, for the purpose of regulating, warning or guiding traffic, including signs denoting the names of streets and highways, but does not mean any pavement marking.

 2. _(b)_ No individual shall buy or otherwise possess or sell, a traffic control device, except when one of the following applies: